cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

       **Ambari Dashboard:** Enabling *CDAP Explore*

-   **Additional environment variables** can be set, as required, using Ambari's "Configs > Advanced > Advanced cdap-env".

    **Additional CDAP configuration properties**, not shown in the web interface, can be added using Ambari's advanced custom properties at the end of the page.
 Documentation of the available CDAP properties is in the :ref:`appendix-cdap-site.xml`.

    For a **complete explanation of these options,** refer to the :ref:`CDAP documentation of cdap-site.xml <appendix-cdap-site.xml>`.

+   **Additional environment variables** can be set, as required, using Ambari's "Configs > Advanced > Advanced cdap-env".

+   ..
+Environment variables
+   .. ---------------------
+   .. include:: /../target/_includes/ambari-starting.rst
+       :start-after: .. _ambari-starting-services-java-heapmax:
+       :end-before: .. end_of_list

    When finished with configuration changes, click *Next*.

 Starting CDAP Services